 The app allows users to select one-second portions from videos in their libraries, or record them in the application itself.
 It dates every snippet, and provides the option to add captions.
 You are even able set alarms to remind you to record your daily video.

 When users are ready to compile their final project, they simply select the seconds they want, and the app will create a YouTube and/or Facebook-ready video that is easy to share with friends and family.

 Kuriyama said that after he had gathered only a few weeks of his own footage, he began to realize that there were days he hadn’t done anything particularly interesting.

 “It starts encouraging me to wake up & seize the day,” he said on his Kickstarter campaign blog.

 Kuriyama said he hopes to eventually develop an Android-compatible version of the app as well.

 “After that… well… I can’t give anything away, but I have some rather ambitious goals for the future of this project,” Kuriyama said on his Kickstarter site.
 “Stay tuned!”

-Listen to the segment via this MP3 file or the audio player below.
+Listen to the segment via the audio player below.